OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID1.md

 # Security considerations

-Participants shall support all security considerations specified in clause 8 [Financial-grade API Security Profile 1.0 - Part 1: Advanced][FAPI-1-Advanced].
+Participants shall support all security considerations specified in clause 8 [Financial-grade API Security Profile 1.0 - Part 1: Advanced][FAPI-1-Advanced] and the [Brazilian Central Bank Open Banking Security Manual](https://www.bcb.gov.br/estabilidadefinanceira/exibenormativo?tipo=Instru%C3%A7%C3%A3o%20Normativa%20BCB&numero=99).
  The Brazilian ICP issues RSA x509 certificates only therefor section removes for simplicity support for EC algorithms and requires that only IANA recommended encryption algorithms be used.